I haven’t written a review for Batman v Superman: Dawn of Justice. I will however share an open letter to Ben Affleck.

 Some might say that your colleagues did the best they could.
 That however would be doing them a disservice.
 Despite being part of a story that strives to prove you can’t jump from one film to an entire universe in one go, they’re all well cast and with either more screen time or better direction would have truly flourished.

 Though the aftermath of Man of Steel is well-addressed, Henry Cavill doesn’t get the sequel his character needed.
 There’s an amazing Superman in here; we just don’t get to see enough of him being the symbol of hope he should be.
 Wonder Woman doesn’t get much time, but Gadot shines when given the chance.
 Cool, calm and collected, she’s always a fierce warrior who proves she can handle things.
 Next to your older Batman and a relatively new Superman she’s probably the toughest one.
 I do hope her solo film builds on this decent first impression.

 Jesse Eisenberg’s Lex Luthor is perhaps the embodiment of BvS.
 He tries to be so many things that it doesn’t sit right.
 Is he a brilliant strategist?
 An unhinged man-child?
 A tortured, rage-filled victim?
 Did he even know?
 I applaud a different take on a character; I’m just not sure what he was going for.

 Zack Snyder deserves credit for his ability to make a comic book come to life on screen.
 With 300, Watchmen and now BvS he clearly has a talent for creating stunning and accurate moments.
 That’s the problem though; as full as BvS is of impressive moments it never comes together as a satisfying whole.
-There is a great story in there, but it seems to be have edited into into a mess?
+There is a great story in there, but it seems to be have been edited into into a mess?
 Around the half way mark it just loses its way.